Angular momentum dependence in multiphoton ionization and attosecond time delays: conclusion

 \section{conclusion}

 In this work, we provide a numerically cheap and accurate solution to take into account the dressing photons in a \Rabbitt{} experiment.
 It builds on the well-accepted asymptotic approximation theory, but represents the interaction of the photoelectron with IR field separately for each partial wave.
 This allows us to take into account the different ionization phase acquired by distinct partial waves.
-Unequal phases from the IR absorption then affect reconstruction of the angularly resolved \Rabbitt{} oscillation, where multiple partial waves interfere, as well as orientation-unresolved measurements around Cooper minima and similar interference structures.
+Unequal phases from the IR absorption imprinted to different partial waves then affect reconstruction of the angularly resolved \Rabbitt{} oscillation, where multiple partial waves interfere, as well as orientation-unresolved measurements around Cooper minima and similar interference structures.
 The method can be applied to the emerging \Rabbitt{} variants where the dressing field corresponds to the energy difference between the harmonics \cite{laurent2012PRL, Loriot2020}, the third \cite{Nature_Rabbitt3w} or the fourth \cite{Bharti2023}.

-We implemented a two-harmonic \Rabbitt{} to isolate the interference pathways and observe the higher orders free of overlap between the contributions.
+We implemented a two-harmonic \Rabbitt{} experimental setup to isolate the interference pathways and observe the higher orders free of overlap between the contributions.
 This allows the disentaglement of various ionization pathways as well as investigation of individual multi-photon interferences in higher-order \Rabbitt{} processes.
 The method is particularly promising for applications involving high density of electronic states such as in molecules.
-We have shown that even in the emission-integrated case the delays obtained from MBs are very accurately in phase opposition to the central SB.
-This is sometimes referred to as the `rule of thumb'~\cite{Bertolino2021}.
+We have shown that even in the emission-integrated case the delays obtained from MBs are very accurately in phase opposition to the central SB, in agreement with the `rule of thumb'~\cite{Bertolino2021}.
 The OSBs are similar in this regard, but they are affected slightly differently by the integration over emission directions if multiple partial waves contribute comparably, which may affect the extracted delays close to Cooper minima and similar interference structures.